epogrebnyak/econometrics-navigator/source/preamble.md

 - something to share with students on occasional teaching

 A single guide of the type does not seem to exist, so I'm writing (well, compiling) one.

-## Contacts

-Feel free to contact me on [@PogrebnyakE](https://twitter.com/PogrebnyakE).
-I need help in shaping this guide and exposing it to readers to make it better.

-The source of this publication is avialable at <https://github.com/epogrebnyak/econometrics-navigator>.